Flavor of the Weak: Background

 American Hi-Fi was formed by musician Stacy Jones in 2000, former drummer for cult favorites Letters to Cleo and Veruca Salt.
 He recruited several close friends in Boston initially to play cover songs.
-That same year, Jones was invited to participate in recording a Nina Gordon solo album in Maui, and brought the group along to rehearse.
-Bob Rock, veteran rock producer, was involved Gordon's album and lended his services to the band as well after hearing Jones's demos.
+That same year, Jones was invited to participate in recording the Nina Gordon solo album Tonight and the Rest of My Life in Maui, and brought the group along to rehearse.
+Bob Rock, veteran rock producer, was involved with Gordon's album and lent his services to the band as well after hearing Jones' demos.

-The song's title is a play on the term "flavor of the week."
+The song's title "Flavor of the Weak" is a play on the term "flavor of the week."
 Jones wrote the song for a female friend that he felt was being treated poorly by her boyfriend.
 "My angle wasn't 'she should be with me.'
 It was, 'Man, these guys are idiots,'" he said.
 He wrote and sang the song from her perspective, and Rock felt the song had immediate potential.
 He suggested he sing from his perspective instead, and also contributed the idea for its opening guitar riff.
 Its genesis was swift: the quartet recorded and completed the song in one evening.
 Jones took influence for the tune from power pop groups like Teenage Fanclub and Fountains of Wayne, but also older artists like Cheap Trick.
-In 2016, the band re-recorded the song, along with its debut album, in acoustic form.
+In 2016, the band re-recorded the song, along with its 2001 debut album American Hi-Fi, in acoustic form on American Hi-Fi Acoustic.

 Reception

-The song initially saw success on alternative and modern rock radio, with programmers grouping in the new-coming band in with acts like Sum 41 or Good Charlotte.
+The song initially saw success on alternative and modern rock radio, with programmers grouping the new band in with acts like Sum 41 or Good Charlotte.
 The band's fanbase and perception shifted drastically upon the song's crossover to the top 40 format; alternative stations began to disregard the band as a pop act.
 "Flavor of the Weak" was among the first of many crossover pop-punk hit singles in the early aughts.
 The song's huge success was unusual for the band, who had just formed: "We had never even played a real show, and all of a sudden we had a song on the radio," said Jones.
 Jones also observed the swift backlash from the alternative scene was strange: "The [pop] radio stations would speed the song up and do their own edits.
 It was really weird.
 I think it exposed us to a wider audience that we didn't have but it also took away our connection to the rock world."
 Due to the song's brief popularity, it is considered to have solidified American Hi-Fi's standing as a one-hit wonder.

 "Flavor of the Weak" was well-received by music critics.
 Robbie Daw at Billboard called the tune "a perfect mix of gritty guitars and infectious hooks."
 Anna Gaca at Spin ranked the song among the best pop-punk choruses of the 21st century.
 Mike Rampton at Kerrang! dubbed it "one of the all-time top entries [of its kind]."